mikezupper/livepeer-ai-job-tester/README.md

 Ensure the Mediamtx container shares the same network namespace as the Gateway so these hooks can execute successfully.
 Also, you must map a volume for the recordings if you want them to persists outside the container.

+Also, this `aiJobTesterStream` stream key is defined in the go code and any changes to it must be updated in this config as well!

 ### testMode

-Set `"testMode": true` in `configs/config.json` to bypass real Gateway and Leaderboard calls.
+Set `"testMode": true` in `configs/config.json` to bypass Orchestrator lookups in the Gateway and Leaderboard calls that post data.
 In this mode the tester immediately runs against a small set of mock orchestrators and prints the statistics rather than publishing them.

 ### Live AI Video Data Flow